Viki-coding/community/README.md

 Expiry Date, after a certain period to remove 'old' event posts from the site, so for example if there was a bootcamp on for 6 weeks it would stay up for the 6 weeks but would be removed after to keep the site clean and up to date.

+As part of the model I have included a Bookable Event boolean, but have not utilsed it.
+Plan for future development to create events (such as matches) which don't need to be bookable.

+I would also like to include a payment method for events, users could pay for their class or event when they book it.

 <h2>Accessibility</h2>
 This is a community website for everyone in the community to use.
 Accessibility of the site is very important.